 Notes

-interview, notably so in the first half, so for the first half dictation
+interview, notably so in the first half.
+So for the first half

 what was said over the tape, so it is by no means an exact duplicate of

-what was said, as for the second half, it is a near precise dictation of
+the conversation.
+As for the second half, it is a near precise

 how the interview unfolded.